Experiences

 Community

-We grow alongside neighbors who want to live more intentionally with the land.
+We grow alongside neighbors and homeschool families who want to live more intentionally — stories and lessons also show up in the Homestead Almanac.

 Harvest Host